A physical therapist could...

 |Subjects to Study in High School||Biology, chemistry, physics, geometry, algebra II, pre-calculus, English; if available, physiology, biomedical science, foreign language|

 |Projected Job Growth (2014-2024)||Faster than Average (14% to 20%) In Demand!|

 Training, Other Qualifications

-Individuals pursuing a career as a physical therapist usually need a master's degree from an accredited physical therapy program and a state license, requiring passing scores on national and state examinations.
+Individuals pursuing a career as a physical therapist usually need a Doctor of Physical Therapy degree from an accredited physical therapy program and a state license, requiring passing scores on national and state examinations.

 Education and Training

 Physical therapists first need to go to college and get a bachelor's degree.
 After college, students need to apply and be accepted into a Doctor of Physical Therapy (DPT) program.
 These professional degree programs are typically 3-4 years long and consist of both classes and time in clinics working with patients under the supervision of licensed physical therapists.